MphozaTheMillion/Industry-Project-Unicard-Updated-/README.md

-# Firebase Studio
+Visual Studio Code

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter in VS Studio.

 To get started, take a look at src/app/page.tsx.
 # Industry-Project-Unicard-Updated-